AaronJThompson/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.

+A: One thing I learned about express is routes.
+I wasn't aware of how to attach routes to and express server before.
+Another thing I learned is about middlewares.
+I understand now that almost everything in express is a middleware of some sort.
+Just a function that chains to the next one with the last function being the response.

 - [ ] Describe Middleware?

+A: A middleware is a function that sits somewhere in between the initial request and the final responding function.
+In express it allows us to create things such as validators that can be applied to many of our endpoints so that we can reuse our code.

 - [ ] Describe a Resource?

+A: A resource is a single piece or collection of data with the same or similar types that have methods for http requests attached.
+Usually corresponding with a URL, a resource accepts http requests and mutates or sends it's data in response.
+An example could be posts on a blog API, where the post is a resource that has CRUD operations to modify and recieve the resource.

 - [ ] What can the API return to help clients know if a request was successful?

+A: API's can return status codes.
+Status codes, although not enforced, have a standard that maps status codes to information about a request and what the server or API has done in response to the request, such as whether the request failed, the resource doesn't exist etc.

 - [ ] How can we partition our application into sub-applications?

+A: We can parition our application by first splitting up our resources, and then creating modules of our backend code that correspond to the resources.
+The aim of this is to make resources seperate in terms of function, only sharing reusable code and helpers.
+We would also split these resources onto different endpoints and routes so that each resource can be responsible for it's own request handling.

 ## Project Setup